-Our students GO FAR because they understand and embrace the strength of community.
+Our students understand and embrace the strength of community.
 We believe that diversity, equity, and inclusion provide the catalysts for fostering mindsets that lead to educational and personal excellence.
 We recognize that diversity offers the most dynamic environment for students to thrive when inclusion and equity are at the heart of our efforts.
 Our goal is a celebration of the unique and varied contributions each of us makes to this community, rather than a tolerance of differences.

 FH values and celebrates the diversity and inclusion that enriches our society through the customs, traditions, languages, and perspectives of people of different cultures, religions, races, genders, sexual orientations, ages, abilities, ethnicities, and socioeconomic groups.

 At Far Hills, we strive to find a balance of empathy, understanding, and optimism in student learning and create a sense of responsibility and hope in their understanding of themselves as citizens of the world.
 Our daily expectation that the Far Hills community will be guided by the pillars of respect, responsibility, leadership, kindness, and honesty will serve the students well when exploring critical questions about our constantly changing and complex society.
 Our job as a community is to help children access these tools and skills and use them to be creative, compassionate, and responsible thinkers.
 We are committed to this work, and our mission of preparing students for success in the modern world.
 We stand with all members of our community in solidarity with support and love.

 Manages the development of the DEI program and implementation of principles at Far Hills

 Principal Consultant with The Glasgow Group and DEI Advisor to Georgia S. Zaiser

 Marie is a Far Hills parent, DEI practitioner and resource to FH community